moj-analytical-services/data_linter/README.md

 ### Pandas

-THis is the default validator used by data_linter as of the version 5 release.
+This is the default validator used by data_linter as of the version 5 release.

 #### Dealing with timestamps and dates